calanco/petcare/README.md

 # Petcare

-Simple RESTful API to store and retrieve information about your pets.
+Simple RESTful API server to store and retrieve information of your pets.

 ## Usage